No products in the cart.

 But if you did want the optic further down the rail, you would probably run into issues clearing the charging handle.

 There are lots of spots to mount a light to the CZ Scorpion Micro.
-The handguard itself has MLok slots at the bottom and at the 9 and 3 o’clock positions, as well as the Picatinny rail upfront.
+The handguard has MLok slots at the bottom and the 9 and 3 o’clock positions and the Picatinny rail upfront.

-Now the issue with the Picatinny rail is you’re going to have to reach up very high in a C clamp grip to be able to access any kind of pressure pad there.
+Now the issue with the Picatinny rail is you’re going to have to reach up very high in a C clamp grip to be able to access any pressure pad there.

-If you mount a light on an offset mount, the light is going to stick out way past the muzzle.
+If you mount a light on an offset mount, the light will stick out way past the muzzle.
 If you’re running this gun suppressed, that’s not an issue.
 But if you aren’t planning to run the gun suppressed, you’re probably best not to put a light on the CZ Scorpion Micro.

 I personally run it with a mod light attached to the mod light mod button.
 The mod light mod button will sit forward on the farthest forward rail mounting section mounting the model light.

 There it is usable, but it’s still not ideal.
-And if you were to try to use this as an ambidextrous gun, it would be very hard switching shoulders and also trying to activate the light.
+And if you were to try to use this as an ambidextrous gun, it would be very hard switching shoulders and activating the light.

 As short as this gun is, it does face some ergonomic challenges.

 I personally have added a Parker Mountain Machine QD cup at that rear mount.
-I plan to add a Magpul mount on the front of the rail at the 9 o’clock position, so I can run a two-point sling.
+I plan to add a Magpul mount on the front of the rail at the 9 o’clock position to run a two-point sling.